DanielSagiv/theone_server/docs/MD_files/MOBILE-APP-IMPLEMENTATION-PLAN.md

 ## Timeline Summary

-> **Recommendation:** Consider starting Phase 4 (Bot) earlier or in parallel with Phase 2, since the bot is the primary user interface.
+> **Recommendation:** Consider starting Phase 4 (Bot) earlier or in parallel with Phase 2, since the bot chat is a key user interface feature.

 | Week | Phase | Focus | Backend Work |
 |------|-------|-------|--------------|